Ritik-Patel/Classification-Covid-Pneumonia-LungCancer/README.md

 # Classification-Covid-Pneumonia-LungCancer
-Classifying Covid, Pnuemonia and LungCancer
+Classifying Covid, Pnuemonia and LungCancer using Transfer Learning, Ensembling and Segmentation.